-- a) A large number of sources exist on social media. - b) Official sources must verify information before sharing it. - c) Avoid reacting to rumors.
+- a) Many sources exist on social media.

+- b) Official sources must verify information before sharing it.

+- c) Avoid reacting to rumors.

 3) Most people will be fine with support from family and friends.

 - a) Limiting exposure to media may reduce everyone's stress. - b) Trained professionals can help if you are overwhelmed. - c) Rely on and support those around you.